 Kalymnos, situated between Kos and Leros, is the fourth largest island in the Dodecanese (a group of fifteen larger and 150 smaller Greek islands in the southeastern part of the Aegean Sea).
-The island is very rocky, known for being the top destination for rock climbing with more than 4500 climbing routes.
-However, it’s also extremely relaxing, with visitors and locals sipping frappes on one of many beaches with crystal clear waters and awe-inspiring views.
-Kalymnos is a unique island that can satisfy any traveler no matter what they are looking for.
-If you are in need of adventure, find yourself climbing, hiking ore diving deep in the Aegean Sea looking for underwater treasures, or if you want to unwind, have a drink at one of the many cafes or restaurants who will welcome you with the typical Greek “filoxenia”.
+The island is very rocky, known for being the worlds top destination for rock climbing with more than 4500 climbing routes.
+However, it’s also very relaxing, with visitors and locals enjoying on one of many beaches with crystal clear waters and beautiful views.
+Kalymnos is a unique island that will satisfy any traveler no matter what they are looking for.
+If you are an adventurer you will find yourself climbing, hiking or diving in the Aegean Sea looking for underwater treasures.
+If you want to unwind however, you can have a drink at one of the many cafes or restaurants who will welcome you with the typical Greek “filoxenia”.

 Whether it’s for climbing, hiking or just lovely holiday away from daily business, We will make your stay unforgettable!

 One of the ways to make your way to Kalymnos is by a ferry from the island of Kos.
-The ferry takes travelers to the capital city of Pothia, which is famous for its brightly colored houses built in amphitheater style around the harbor or to the mountains.
+The ferry takes travelers to the capital city of Pothia, which is famous for its brightly colored houses built in amphitheater style around the harbor and into the mountains.
 Small white churches are scattered through the villages, stand on the slopes or on top of impressive cliffs.

 From Pothia it’s only a short ride by taxi or bus to Myrties (The village owes its name to the plant Myrtia (Myrtus Communis)) Here, you will find the modest complex of Aphrodite Studios in the heart of the island.
 Situated within walking distance of the beaches of Myrties, Masouri and Melitsachas and the ferry to Telendos